aalborgunilib/check_primo/README.md

 # check_primo
-Nagios (and compatibles) plugin to check and monitor the response time of searches performed in the ExLibris Primo library discovery system.
+A plugin for Nagios (and other compatible monitoring services) to check and monitor the response time of searches performed in the ExLibris Primo library discovery system.

 ## About
 Using the [brief search](https://developers.exlibrisgroup.com/primo/apis/webservices/xservices/search/briefsearch) API endpoint of ExLibris Primo this Nagios compatible plugin can be used as a check and monitoring tool for the search performance.

-It can be configured to search for a specific query string or pick a random query from a predefined list of e.g. popular searches thus emulating a more real-life system behavior.
+It can be configured to search for a specific query string or pick a random query string from a predefined list of e.g. popular searches thus emulating a more real-life system behavior.

 In addition, it can perform the search in local collections only, Primo Central, or in both (blended search).